Body

 18) Make a gratitude list

-19) Do some light stretching
+19) Do light, relaxing stretching

 20) Eat your favorite comfort food slowly and enjoy every bite